 How to Plan An EV Road Trip This Summer

 As summer is upon us, it's nice to have the opportunity to get out on the open road and explore the countryside.
 "Back in the day," this was pretty easy.
 Just load up your car and go.
 There were plenty of gas stations along the nation's highways where everyone could fill up their car of choice – and fast, too.
-After all, to many, it's the destination and not the journey that matters.
-But with the advent of trying to be better for the environment, so many folks are turning to electric vehicles as their primary mode of transportation.
-While EVs work flawlessly as a daily driver (since most of us can plug them in when we get home), planning an EV road trip could be tough.
-As of the time of this writing (June of 2024), the EV Charger infrastructure is just starting to be built out.
+After all, for many, it's the destination, not the journey, that matters.
+But with the push to be more environmentally friendly, many people are turning to electric vehicles as their primary mode of transportation.
+While EVs work well as a daily driver (since most of us can plug them in when we get home), planning an EV road trip can be challenging.
+As of the time of this writing (June 2024), the EV Charger infrastructure is just starting to be built out.
 And frankly.
-It will take years to reach the same saturation point as gas stations.
+It will take years to reach the same level of saturation as gas stations.

-Until we have an EV charger on every corner, taking your electric car out on the open road requires more planning.
+Until EV chargers are on every corner, taking your electric car on the open road requires more planning.
 Think of it as an "old school" road trip.
 Before Google Maps was around, you had to plan an efficient route from point A to point B. The mapping program has eliminated that and allowed us to be more spontaneous.
 But with EVs, we must go back to basics and plan our next trip.

 How to Find a Charger On The Road

 We all fear the unknown, and that's really what the lack of chargers in the market is – an unknown.
 Since they aren't everywhere, it can be scary to know where to go when you are in an electric vehicle.
 Even with current gas cars, someone can bring you some for a quick fill-up if you run out of gas.
 That's not the case currently with EV.
-Thankfully, we aren't alone in finding chargers, and some excellent websites on the market are already mapping out where the next charger will be.
+Thankfully, we aren't alone in finding chargers, and several excellent websites already map where the next charger will be.
 Here are a few of them to consider.

 EVGo: EVGO is one of the largest public electric vehicle (EV) fast-charging networks in the United States.
-It operates a network of DC fast chargers compatible with all significant EV models, providing quick and convenient charging options for EV drivers.
+It operates a network of DC fast chargers compatible with all major EV models, providing quick, convenient charging for EV drivers.
 EVgo stations are typically located in high-traffic areas such as shopping centers, grocery stores, and other public locations, making it easy for users to charge their cars while traveling.

 ABRP: A Better Route Planner (ABRP) is a popular tool for electric vehicle (EV) owners to plan long-distance trips.
-It assists users in finding the most efficient routes, considering factors specific to electric cars.
+It helps users find the most efficient routes, accounting for factors specific to electric cars.

-One thing to remember about the above tools is that they don't have GPS guidance to get you around.
-They are ways to help you map out a direction for where you want to go and take routes where there will be a high volume of chargers along the way.
-Planning things out will give you an appreciation for some of our modern mapping techniques and help you familiarize yourself with the charging world when you get outside your regular dwellings.
-Adventures are fun, but you should always plan for them immediately.
-And there are more tools out there!
+One thing to remember about the tools above is that they don't provide GPS guidance to help you navigate.
+There are ways to help you map a direction and choose routes with high charger density along the way.
+Planning will give you an appreciation for some of our modern mapping techniques and help you familiarize yourself with the charging landscape when you are outside your regular dwellings.
+Adventures are fun, but you should always plan them.
+There are more tools available.
 These are just some of them!

-One of the current benefits of "gassing up" your car is how quick it is.
+One of the current benefits of "gassing up" your car is how quickly it is.
 Theoretically, you can pull into a station, pay and pump your gas, and be back on the road in under five minutes if you want to.
 Today, that's not the case with EV Chargers.
-For Fast-Chargers, it can take 30 minutes or more to get you back up to a full charge as you head back on the road to your destination.
+For Fast-Chargers, it can take 30 minutes or more to reach a full charge as you head back on the road to your destination.
 That means you must return the "trip" to "road trip"!
-Using the above Apps and navigation, such as Google Maps or Apple Maps, you can plan a good road trip with stops on the way.
+Using the apps and navigation tools such as Google Maps or Apple Maps, you can plan a successful road trip with stops along the way.
 During these stops, you can explore quaint downtowns or check out a local restaurant you might have passed by.
-While the highway system did help many circumvent these small towns, EVs have allowed us to look again at those towns and explore them.
+While the highway system helped many bypass these small towns, EVs have allowed us to revisit them and explore them.
 And as you explore, the time goes quickly – and soon enough, you'll be back to full strength with your EV!

-Of course, when you are finished for the day, calling ahead to the local hotel where you'll be staying is necessary to ensure they have open charging stations for you to juice up.
-You should also check their policies and not just park your car there all night.
+Of course, when you are finished for the day, call ahead to the local hotel where you'll be staying to ensure they have open charging stations for you to recharge.
+You should also review their policies before leaving your car there overnight.
 In many cases, there are more cars than charging stations, so everyone should be respectful of others.
 When you are done charging, unplug and park in a typical spot so others can use the station.

 A Successful Road Trip In an Electric Vehicle Starts With Planning